hd10-iupui/multimodal_cxr/README.md

 ---

+## Project Report
+For additional implementation details, experimental results, and cross-modal attention analysis, please refer to `Multimodal_cxr_report.pdf` in this repository.

 ## Disclaimer

 This repository is intended for research and educational purposes only.
 It is not a medical device and should not be used for clinical decision making.